dongrote/checkcoverage/README.md

 checkcoverage
 =============

-A simple shell script to check that the coverage report was run on all .py files (excluding the tests themselves).
+A python script to check that the coverage report was run on all .py files (excluding the tests themselves).

+I place a symbolic link to this script in my $HOME/bin directory and add
+$HOME/bin to my $PATH environment variable.

+  ln -s checkcoverage.py $HOME/bin/checkcoverage
+  export PATH=$PATH:$HOME/bin